brianliou/JumpingCubes/README.md

 JumpingCubes
 ============

-Board game I made for a data structures course at UC Berkeley

 Rules of JumpingCubes
 - A game board consists of N x N squares (1 to N)
 - At anytime a square can be either red, white, or blue AND have some number of spots